About OCNZ

 OCNZ Associate Membership

-If you don’t have an local orchid society in your area, you can become an Associate Member of the OCNZ.
+If you don’t have an orchid society in your area, you can become an Associate Member of the OCNZ.
 For an annual fee of $20 an Associate will receive a printed Yearbook and monthly e-mail newsletters.
 Payment to be made to the Secretary, OCNZ.

-Supporters of Orchids 2025 (Yearbook)
+Supporters of Orchids 2026 (Yearbook)

 Please click on the logo or link to visit the relevant websites.